amiel-danao/evsu-library-system/ReadMe.txt

 Wait for the process to finish (this will install all the dependencies indicated in requirements.txt)

-python --version //To check if the python was properly installed

-python -m venv venv //Creates a virtual environment folder, cd venv/Scripts -> Enter activate -> Enter cd ../.. -> Enter pip install -r requirements.txt //this will install all dependencies

 Open xampp
 Start Mysql and Apache
 Click Mysql -> Admin